Blue and White Pumpkins Inspired by Wedgwood Jasperware

 The texture of dried chalk paint is very similar to the texture of Jasperware.
 For that reason, I decided not to add a coat of sealer over the chalk paint.

-painting pumpkin stems with white paint
+Painting pumpkin stems with white paint

 I painted all the stems white, and the color Oyster matched the color of the raw clay perfectly.